 }

 }

-richMessageStrings property

-If a rule object contains a messageStrings property (§3.36.7), it MAY also contain a property named richMessageStrings whose value is a JSON object (§3.5) consisting of a set of properties with arbitrary names.

-The value of each property SHALL be a rich text message string (§3.9.3).
-As with any message string, it MAY contain placeholders (§3.9.4) and embedded links (§3.9.5).

-The rules governing the set of property names appearing in the richMessageStrings property are the same as those for the messageStrings property.

-SARIF consumers that cannot render rich text SHALL ignore the richMessageStrings property and use the messageStrings property instead.
-For this reason, every property name that appears in the richMessageStrings property SHALL also appear in the messageStrings property.
-SARIF consumers that can render rich text SHOULD use the richMessageStrings property, assuming they take appropriate measures to address security issues such as those discussed in §3.9.3.2.
+}

 helpUri property

-A rule object MAY contain a property named helpUri whose value is a string containing the absolute URI [RFC3986] of the primary documentation for the rule.
+A reportingDescriptor object MAY contain a property named helpUri whose value is a localizable string (§3.5.1) containing the absolute URI [RFC3986] of the primary documentation for the reporting item.

-NOTE: The documentation might include examples, contact information for the rule authors, and links to additional information about the rule.
+NOTE 1: The documentation might include examples, contact information for the authors, and links to additional information.

+NOTE 2: This property is localizable so that help information in different languages can be viewed at different URIs.

 help property

-A rule object MAY contain a property named help whose value is a message object (§3.9) which provides the primary documentation for the rule.
+A reportingDescriptor object MAY contain a property named help whose value is a localizable multiformatMessageString object (§3.12, §3.12.2) which provides the primary documentation for the reporting item.

-NOTE: This property is useful when help information is not available at a URI, for example, when the rule is a custom rule written by a developer, as opposed to one supplied by the tool vendor.
+NOTE: This property is useful when help information is not available at a URI, for example, in the case of a custom rule written by a developer, as opposed to one supplied by the tool vendor.

-configuration property
+defaultConfiguration property

-A rule object MAY contain a property named configuration whose value is a ruleConfiguration object (§3.37).
+A reportingDescriptor object MAY contain a property named defaultConfiguration whose value is a reportingConfiguration object (§3.50).

-If this property is absent, it SHALL be taken to be present, and its properties SHALL be taken to have the default values specified in §3.37.
+If this property is absent, it SHALL be taken to be present, and its properties SHALL be taken to have the default values specified in §3.50.

+The rule- or notification-specific configuration parameters for a reportingDescriptor, if any, SHALL NOT be stored in its property bag (§3.8) Rather, they SHALL be stored in defaultConfiguration.parameters (§3.50.5).

-properties property
+relationships property

-A rule object MAY contain a property named properties whose value is a property bag (§3.7).
-This allows tools to include information about the rule that is not explicitly specified in the SARIF format.

-This property SHALL NOT be used to hold rule configuration information.
-Use the ruleConfiguration.parameters property (§3.37.4) for that.
+A reportingDescriptor object MAY contain a property named relationships whose value is an array of zero or more unique (§3.7.3) reportingDescriptorRelationship objects (§3.53) each of which declares one or more directed relationships from thisObject to another reportingDescriptor object, which we refer to as theTarget, specified by reportingDescriptorRelationship.target (§3.53.2).
+The natures of the relationships between thisObject and theTarget are specified by reportingDescriptorRelationship.kinds (§3.53.3).

-ruleConfiguration object
+reportingConfiguration object

 General

-A ruleConfiguration object contains rule configuration information, that is, information about the rule that a SARIF producer can modify at runtime, before executing its scan.
-For example, if the rule specifies a maximum source file line length, its configuration information might specify the maximum permitted line length.
+A reportingConfiguration object contains the information in a reportingDescriptor (§3.49) that a SARIF producer can modify at runtime, before executing its scan.
+We refer to the reportingDescriptor object whose configuration is established or modified by a reportingConfiguration object as theDescriptor.

+When a reportingConfiguration object appears as the value of theDescriptor.defaultConfiguration (§3.49.14), it specifies theReportingDescriptor’s default configuration.
+When a reportingConfiguration object appears as the value of configurationOverride.configuration (§3.51.3), it overrides the default values in the reportingDescriptor identified by configurationOverride.descriptor (§3.51.2).

-For an example, see §3.37.4.
+For an example, see §3.50.5.